Flutter applications

 Parts

-Parts define what sources are needed to assemble your app.
-Parts can be anything: programs, libraries, or other needed assets.
+Parts define what sources are needed to build your application.
+Parts can be anything: programs, libraries, or other needed assets, but for this example, we only need to use one part for the my-flutter-app source code:

 parts: